pi-square-io/kinesis-error-handling-poc/README.md

 - Can easily become  a bottelneck.
 - If one message is not proceessed correctly, the stream is blocked.

+## Objective

+The goal of this code is to :

+- Automate the cretion of a Dead Letter Queue (SQS queue containing failed messages)
+- Split batch messages from kinesis to isolate the error.
+- Automatically handle messages in error and send them to SQS.

 ## Schema